addff/2510-ITT440/10% Individual Assignment/M3CS2554A/AQIEF DANIEL BIN MUHAMMAD NAZIR/README.md

 ---

+###💡 Hypothesis

+## It was hypothesized that applying optimization plugins such as WP Super Cache and Autoptimize to the WordPress site would significantly improve its performance.
+Specifically, the expectation was that:

+## All tested endpoints would return HTTP 200 OK with no failures (0%).

+## The p95 latency would remain below 800 ms, demonstrating that caching successfully reduces load time.

+## The optimized environment would maintain stable responses even when serving multiple virtual users simultaneously.
+If these criteria were met, the WordPress configuration could be considered optimized and ready for heavier testing phases in future studies.

+---

-## 🎯 Conclusion
+### 🎯 Conclusion

-### The Smoke Test successfully validated the functionality and responsiveness of the optimized WordPress website.
+## The Smoke Test successfully validated the functionality and responsiveness of the optimized WordPress website.
-### All endpoints were accessible, error rates remained 0%, and latency performance consistently stayed below 800 ms, meeting all testing thresholds.
+## All endpoints were accessible, error rates remained 0%, and latency performance consistently stayed below 800 ms, meeting all testing thresholds.
-### This confirms that the optimization process effectively improved the overall reliability and readiness of the system for real-world usage.
+## This confirms that the optimization process effectively improved the overall reliability and readiness of the system for real-world usage.

 ---